websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-docker.md

 Your database upgrade is now complete!

-If you want to continue using the new Liferay version via Docker, leave off the `-e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true` environment setting from the `docker run ...` command you use to create the new container.
+If you want to continue using the new Liferay version via Docker, remove the `-e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true` environment setting from the `docker run ...` command you used to create the new container.

 ```{note}
 [Using Liferay Docker Images](../../../installation-and-upgrades/installing-liferay/using-liferay-docker-images.md) demonstrates creating, stopping, and restarting Docker containers.